 4442.5 APPLICABLE TO SPECIFIC SERVICES 01-97

+available at the Medicaid agency to be provided to HCFA upon request.
 Although you must provide the assurance cited above regardless of whether services will be provided in such facilities, if no waiver services will be provided in the facilities, include a statement to that effect.

 3. The health and safety standards included must be provider specific.
 Explain how the standards will assure recipients' health and safety.